mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.SBert.md

 ##### Parameters
-* *client:* The SBertClient instance for obtaining embeddings.
+* *client:* The ISentenceEmbeddingClient for obtaining embeddings.
+* *logger:* The ILogger{SentenceEmbeddingProvider} instance for logging.